 Supporting the protection of critical energy infrastructure

-All countries rely on energy infrastructure, for their energy security.
-Energy infrastructure is also one of the most vulnerable assets, especially in areas of conflict.
-Since infrastructure networks extend beyond borders, attacks on complex energy infrastructure by hostile states, terrorists or hacktivists can have repercussions across regions.
+All countries rely on energy infrastructure for their energy security.
+Energy infrastructure is one of the most vulnerable assets, especially in areas of conflict.
+Since infrastructure networks extend beyond borders, attacks on complex energy infrastructure by hostile states, terrorists, or other malign actors can have repercussions across regions.
 Since electricity is key to the global energy transition, power infrastructure security is becoming the cornerstone of energy security.
 For this reason, NATO seeks to increase its competence in supporting the protection of critical energy infrastructure, mainly through training and exercises.

-Furthermore , NATO is also supporting national authorities in enhancing their resilience against energy supply disruptions that could affect national and collective defence.
+NATO is supporting national authorities in enhancing their resilience against energy supply disruptions that could affect national and collective defence.

 Ensuring energy supply to the military